The Tongue Stick™

 One of the major exercises with this program involves stroking the sides of your tongue to stimulate and tighten the muscles, which can result in a skinnier tongue.

-The Tongue Stick® was specifically designed to perform two of these special exercises.
+The Tongue Stick® was explicitly designed to perform two of these particular exercises.
 It ensures that you are stroking the targeted tongue muscles.

 Tongue Stick Efficacy

-The Correct Your Tongue Thrust tongue muscle-training program uses specific exercises designed to strengthen the tongue, as well as biofeedback to teach the subject how to control the position of the tongue.
+The Correct Your Tongue Thrust tongue muscle-training program uses specific exercises designed to strengthen the tongue, as well as biofeedback to teach the subject how to control the tongue's position.

-Dr. Ralph Fregosi, PhD and Professor of Physiology & Neuroscience at the University of Arizona, did an important pilot study to document that these tongue muscle exercises are associated with marked increases in neural drive to the tongue muscles.
+Dr. Ralph Fregosi, Ph.D. and Professor of Physiology & Neuroscience at the University of Arizona, did a vital pilot study to document that these tongue muscle exercises are associated with marked increases in neural drive to the tongue muscles.

 The following shows tongue movement present while performing the first three exercises of the program.